lohhiiccc/beuldAddons/README.md

 - [BeaconBeam](https://www.chattriggers.com/modules/v/BeaconBeam)

 ## Credit:
-### many features of this module are inspired by other module or mod like
+### Many features of this module are inspired by other module or mod like
  - odin, chearys (don't cheat, it's bad)
  - nwjn or volcaddons
-#### in the case a part of code does is not my own it will be notified in the code
+#### In the case a part of code does is not my own it will be notified in the code